grg2rsr/TaskControl/2do.md

 pro: cleaner
 contra: temporary arduino_vars file also needed

-distribute interface generator or not?
-pro: makes codebase for tasks cleaner
-contra: removes flexibility as interface needs to be freezed
-solution: interface generator could have diff versions, could be specified in task config.
-Could actually be something in task config that defines if raw, where serial etc.

-huge pro is though that it will greatly remove clutter

-remember that there was a problem, the settable return type (two diff parsers)

 ## known hardcodes
 raw interface sits fixed on serial1 history of serial monitor is limited